Phlip/Morelia/docs/programmers.rst

            |  99.00 | Kuantan, Malaysia      | 55.00 |   no  |
            | 101.00 | Tierra del Fuego       | 55.00 |   no  |

-That Scenario will unroll into a series of scenarios, each with one value from the table inserted into their placeholders `<total>`, `<destination>`, and `<rapid>`.
+then that Scenario will unroll into a series of scenarios, each with one value from the table inserted into their placeholders `<total>`, `<destination>`, and `<rapid>`.
 So this step method will receive each line in the "destination" column: